Counterfactual Learning of Stochastic Policies with Continuous Actions: Experimental Setup and Evaluation

 \paragraph{Evaluation methodology}

 For synthetic datasets, we generate training, validation, and test sets of size 10\,000 each.
 For the \DatasetName \ dataset, we consider a 50\%-25\%-25\% training-validation-test sets.
 We then run each method with 5 different random intializations such that the initial policy is close to the logging policy.
-Hyperparameters are selected on a validation set with logged bandit feedback as explained in Algorithm \ref{algo:protocol}.
-We use an offline SNIPS estimate of the obtained policies, while discarding solutions deemed unsafe with the importance sampling diagnostic.
+Hyperparameters such as the regularization parameter $\lambda$, the number of anchor points $m$, etc. are selected on a validation set with logged bandit feedback as explained in Algorithm \ref{algo:protocol}.
+The variance $\sigma$ of the policy classes that we consider are always set to the original variance of the logging policies.
+We use an offline SNIPS estimate of the oat we consibtained policies, while discarding solutions deemed unsafe with the importance sampling diagnostic.
 On the semi-synthetic Warfarin dataset we used a cross-validation procedure to improve model selection due to the low dataset size.
 For estimating the final test performance and confidence intervals on synthetic and on semi-synthetic datasets, we use an online estimate by leveraging the known reward function and taking a Monte Carlo average with 100 action samples per context: this accounts for the randomness of the policy itself over given fixed samples.
 For offline estimates we leverage the randomness across samples to build confidence intervals: we use a 100-fold bootstrap and take percentiles of the distribution of rewards.
 For the \DatasetName \ dataset, we report SNIPS estimates for the test metrics.